-LED or Light Emitting Diodes Bulbs:
+Light Emitting Diodes Bulbs:

 (b) Fluorescent bulb: These bulbs are the energy-saving bulbs known as the compact fluorescent light bulb.
 Inside it, a small amount of mercury is present which got vapourises when the electric current passes through it.
 As the gas is heated, particles bounce off a phosphorus coating that is applied to the internal section of the bulb which produces light.

 Light emitting diodes have a variety of advantages over other light sources.
 Its advantages are: